pv2b/netbox-plugin-circuit-map/README.md

 ```

 ## Configuration
 You can customize plugin behavior according to your needs.
-For example, change the custom field that contains device coordinates or install custom map tiles.
+For example, install custom map tiles.
 Update PLUGINS_CONFIG parameter in the `configuration.py` like this:
 ```python
 PLUGINS_CONFIG = {